 Make the task so small that you cannot fail.
 If your goal is to start a flossing habit, make the task to floss just one tooth.
 If your goal is to exercise 60 minutes a week, make the task to go for a 30 second jog.

 Once you've got step one under control, move on to step two – floss two teeth or go for a 60 second jog.

 Why: Small continuous improvement has four advantages: low risk, re-commitment, positive spirals, and strong foundations.

-2) Small continuous improvement automatically implements the principle of re-commitment.
+1) By making the task so small that you cannot fail, your likelihood of success will increase several-fold, in turn increasing your motivation.
+As long as the progression from task 1 to eventual completion is clear, motivation for each sub-goal (floss one tooth, floss two teach, etc…) will remain high.2) Small continuous improvement automatically implements the principle of re-commitment.
 After accomplishing task 1, you must consciously re-affirm your decision to continue onto task 2.
 Re-affirming a goal periodically will cause your brain to automatically value the goal higher, in turn increasing motivation.60

 3) Through the use of this skill, you can trigger a positive spiral of achievement and optimism.
 The confidence and positive feelings that result in completing task 1 will propel you forward into task 2 (“flossing 1 tooth was so easy!
 Of course I can floss two teeth next time”).61,62,63,64

 4) The start is often the hardest part – picking up the floss, putting on the running shoes, etc… Kaizen helps to establish the habit of starting, building a base for future improvement.60